jguida941/java-spring-tutorials-1/docs/adr/ADR-0007-ci-stack.md

 Use the following CI stack:

 **Build & Test:**
-- Maven with JaCoCo for line coverage (75% minimum per module)
+- Maven with JaCoCo for coverage reports (threshold enforcement planned for later)
 - Tests run on Java 17 and 21 matrix

 **Code Quality:**